Rasin-dot/UI-UX-Experiment4/README.md

 4. Design the Home/Dashboard Screen with a search bar and product cards.

-5.Create the Content/Product Listing Screen displaying multiple products with Add to Cart options.
+5. Create the Content/Product Listing Screen displaying multiple products with Add to Cart options.

-6.Design the Checkout/Final Action Screen with user details and Confirm Order button.
+6. Design the Checkout/Final Action Screen with user details and Confirm Order button.

 7. Arrange all screens properly and export the wireframe diagram.